CiscoCloud/vaquero-docs/docs/current/README.md

 - ServerApi: The user api for the server.
 Currently not implemented.
 - AgentApi: The vaquero-agent http server used to listen for vaquero server commands.
 - AssetServer: The asset server for vaquero agent used by each booting machine to get unattended scripts and kernels.
-- DHCPMode: One of two modes, `proxy` or `server`.
+- DHCP: One of two modes, `proxy` or `server`.
+DHCP endpoint address.
 Leaving the DHCP fields empty will disable all DHCP vaquero functionality.
-- DHCPCIDR: The CIDR managed by DHCP.
 - SavePath: The vaquero server location to save local configurations on disk.
 - Gitter: Configuration for listening to git webhooks.
 - GitHook: An array for all githooks to listen to.